Djelibeybi/ha-lifx-beta/README.md

 **WARNING**: if you prefer stability, do not install this custom component.

-## Current build: `2022.12.5`
+## Changes

-It's best to run LIFX Beta `2022.12.5` with Home Assistant `2022.12.0` or newer.
-Using this build with Home Assistant 2022.11.0 or older is more likely to result in your LIFX lights becoming unavailable.
+Current version: `2022.12.6`

+**This beta requires Home Assistant 2022.12.0 or higher.**

+*Any warnings or errors reported by Home Assistant that start with `[DEBUG]`, can be ignored.*

+### Breaking changes

+1. This build does not support YAML-based configuration *at all*.
+All LIFX devices must be configured via the UI.

+1. This build does not support migrating from YAML or from the older single config version of the integration.

+### Additional changes

 This release includes the latest LIFX themes from the updated LIFX smartphone app v4.13.0 and resolves a bug with the LIFX pulse service when run against LIFX white bulbs.

-If you do have Home Assistant `2022.12.0` or newer installed, using this build should result in significantly faster startup times[^1] for Home Assistant, more reliable connectivity with fewer bulbs becoming unavailable (and that should be less often) as well as more responsive updates, especially of sensor data like RSSI[^2].

-### Home Assistant Suggested Area Support
+### Suggested Area Support

 This build will automatically suggest the LIFX group as the suggested area for a light during config flow.
 This should improve onboarding for large fleets